Lex Lasry: Appointment to the bench

 Lasry was appointed as a justice of the Supreme Court of Victoria on 23 October 2007.
 He is also a member of the Council of the International Criminal Bar for counsel practising before the International Court of Justice.
 He also chaired appellate hearings for the Confederation of Australian Motor Sport (CAMS) and for V8 Supercar racing, and has a motor racing licence.

-He was the trial judge in respect of the murder trial involving the accused, Hugo Alastair Rich and the re-trial involving the accused Robert Farquharson.
+On 8 December 2011, he sentenced Matthew Charles Johnson to a non parole period of 32 years in jail over the murder of ‘Melbourne Gangland’ killer Carl Williams.

-On 8 December 2011 he sentenced Matthew Charles Johnson to a non parole period of 32 years in jail over the murder of ‘Melbourne Gangland’ killer Carl Williams.
+On 18 March 2016, he sentenced Sean Price to life (38 years non parole) over the stabbing murder of 17 year old school girl Masa Vukotic.

-On 18 March 2016 he sentenced Sean Price to life (38 years non parole) over the stabbing murder of 17 year old school girl Masa Vukotic.
+He retired in June 2018 but continued hearing cases as a reserve judge until February 2024.

-He retired in June 2018 but has continued as a Reserve Judge since the end of that year.
+In February 2024, Lasry quit the judiciary in response to a complaint lodged by the Victorian Director of Public Prosecutions (DPP).
+Lasry rejected the complaint, but stated he could no longer preside over cases involving the DPP and he would therefore resign.